Kinoma/SourceDocumentation/kinoma_documentation_template.md

 | `param1` | `type`| [required] |
 > Parameter details (similar to value property details, above)

-> Show optional extra parameters as “...” with type * and description “Zero or more extra parameters”.
+> Show optional extra parameters as `...` with type * and description "Zero or more extra parameters".

 > List parameter names in order of their appearance in the function.